olanmaikwuagwu/Australian-Beach-Bugs-Analysis/README.md

 - Results: The analysis revealed the following results:
    - Malabar beach in the Randwick council has an excessive presence of the enterococci bacteria, indicating a high level of sewage pollution.
    - The Randwick council does a poor job at keeping their beaches clean compared to the Waverley council which has neater beaches.
    - Little Bay beach recorded the highest single value of bacteria in a day (sunday).
+The spike in bacteria on a Sunday might indicate increased human activity over the weekend, leading to higher contamination from beachgoers.
    - Coogee beach has more bacteria count than Bondi.
    - June 2013 recorded the highest bacteria count while September 2014 recorded the lowest.
+We may deduce that weather conditions (rainfall, temperature, and tides) significantly impact contamination levels.
+Rainier months may lead to increased runoff carrying pollutants into the water.
    - Overall, fridays had the greatest bacteria count while saturdays had the lowest.

 - Limitations: Some limitations of this dataset are;